jovanniochoa/jovanniochoa/README.md

 ### Hi there 👋
 I am currently working on making a website.
 This website will act as a resume website where I can host all of my projects for professionals to view.
-In it, I plan to showcase my talent and hopefully outreach and connect individuals like you (the reader.)
+In it, I plan to showcase my talent and hopefully outreach and connect with individuals like you (the reader.)
 ###
 What I am doing right now:
 ###